 - Wear seamless socks that do not constrict circulation

 - Exercise regularly to promote overall health and circulation

-- Drink plenty of water to keep the body hydrated (this helps the body retain less fluid)
+- Drink plenty of water to keep the body hydrated

 - Eat a well-balanced diet and avoid foods high in salt that can cause water retention